havanagrawal/data-512-a2/README.md

 2. From the ORES Wiki:
  > The wp10 model bases its predictions on __structural characteristics__ of the article.
 E.g. How many sections are there?
 Is there an infobox?
 How many references?
 And do the references use a {{cite}} template?
 The wp10 model __doesn't evaluate the quality of the writing__ or whether or not there's a tone problem (e.g. a point of view being pushed).
 However, many of the structural characteristics of articles __seem to correlate__ strongly with good writing and tone, so the models work very well in practice.

 The way the ORES model evaluates the quality of the article itself appears to be biased towards the structure of the article than the content.
-In contrast, the original WP10 [article assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment#Grades) performed by humans has very strongly worded, and thoughtful criteria to attain a certain quality level.
+In contrast, the original WP10 [article assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment#Grades) performed by humans has very strongly worded and thoughtful criteria to attain a certain quality level.